Skip to main content

 The aging process introduces specific, well-documented shifts in the endocrine landscape.
 These are not signs of pathology but are instead characteristic features of a mature biological system.
 For men, this often manifests as andropause, a gradual decline in testosterone production that typically begins in the third or fourth decade of life.

 Dehydroepiandrosterone (DHEA), a precursor hormone produced by the adrenal glands, begins a steady decline after peaking in our late twenties.
-Similarly, the somatopause transition involves a reduction in the pulsatile release of (GH) and its downstream partner, insulin-like growth factor 1 (IGF-1), which are fundamental for tissue repair and maintaining lean body mass.
+Similarly, the somatopause transition involves a reduction in the pulsatile release of growth hormone (GH) and its downstream partner, insulin-like growth factor 1 (IGF-1), which are fundamental for tissue repair and maintaining lean body mass.

 These changes collectively alter the body’s anabolic capacity, its ability to build and repair tissues, leading to common age-related experiences like sarcopenia (loss of muscle mass) and shifts in body composition.